Quantum spectral curve for (q,t)-matrix model: Conclusions and discussion

 We have derived the quantum spectral curve for the $(q,t)$-matrix model and shown that in the NS limit it reduces to the Baxter equation for the XXZ spin chain.
 Spectral duality connects this spin chain and the corresponding Seiberg--Witten integrable system.
 This should be compared with the quantum spectral curve for the $\beta$-ensemble, which in the NS limit is related to Hitchin system.

 There are several directions in which our result can be generalized.
 Firstly, one can consider the toric $q$-deformed conformal blocks and the corresponding Dotsenko--Fateev integrals.
 They should satisfy a difference equation, of the elliptic Ruijsenaars form.
-It would also be interesting to study elliptic deformations of the Virasoro \emph{algebra}, which should lead to XYZ spin chains and \emph{double elliptic} integrable models~\cite{Dell}.
-Probably Baxter equations for these cases might clarify the relationship between the spectral duality~\cite{spectral} and p-q duality in integrable models~\cite{p-q}.
+It would also be interesting to study elliptic deformations of the Virasoro \emph{algebra}, which should lead to XYZ spin chains and \emph{double elliptic} integrable models~\cite{Dell1},~\cite{Dell2}.
+Probably Baxter equations for these cases might clarify the relationship between the spectral duality~\cite{spectral1},~\cite{spectral2},~\cite{spectral3},~\cite{spectral4} and p-q duality in integrable models~\cite{p-q1},~\cite{p-q2},~\cite{p-q3},~\cite{p-q4}.
 Recently the connection between $5d$ gauge theories described by the matrix models we have considered here and polynomial knot invariants has been obtained~\cite{Gorsky:2015toa}.
 This direction is also worth investigating in the future.

+\textbf{Note added in the published version.} While this paper was refereed a number of other works~\cite{qq1},~\cite{qq2},~\cite{qq3} dealing with $(q,t)$-deformation of the classical spectral curve have appeared.
+These papers consider matrix models which are similar to or generalizations of the $(q,t)$-matrix model we have considered.
+They derive the recurrence relations for the correlators (also known as the $qq$-characters, loop equations or nonperturbative Ward identities) in these matrix models, which are equivalent to the $(q,t)$-spectral curve~(\ref{eq:17}) for any values of $q$ and $t$.
+The only essential difference between the two approaches is that the authors of~\cite{qq1},~\cite{qq2},~\cite{qq3} consider an insertion of the energy-momentum tensor $T(z)$ in the matrix model average, while in the present work an insertion of the product $T(z) V_{1,2}(z)$ of the energy-momentum tensor with a degenerate vertex operator $V_{1,2}(z)$ is considered.

 \textbf{Acknowledgements.} The author is grateful to D.~Galakhov and T.~Kimura for attracting his attention to the problem.
 The author appreciates the hospitality and stimulating atmosphere of the Lorentz Center, Leiden, Netherlands, where part of this work was done.
-The author is supported by the Russian Science Foundation grant 14-22-00161 and by D. Zimin’s “Dynasty” foundation stipend.
+The author is supported by the RFBR grants 17-01-00585, 16-51-45029-INDa, 15-51-52031-NSC-a, 16-51-53034-GFEN, 17-51-50051-YaF, by INFN, by the ERC Starting Grant 637844-HBQFTNCER and by D. Zimin's ``Dynasty'' foundation stipend.